mirzakopic/api-syncagent/docs/publish-resources.md

 example rename `Certificate` from cert-manager to `Sertifikat` inside the platform.

-Note that the API group of all published resources is always changed to the one defined in the APIExport object (meaning 1 Servlet serves all the selected published resources under the same API group).
+Note that the API group of all published resources is always changed to the one defined in the APIExport object (meaning 1 Sync Agent serves all the selected published resources under the same API group).
 That is why changing the API group cannot be configured in the projection.

 Besides renaming the Kind and Version, dependent fields like Plural, ShortNames and Categories